|

 Cassidy supplied a plaster model for approval, and a photograph

-first volume of the Library's Bulletin.
+first bound volume of the Library's Bulletin.

 These two statues are the only large works Cassidy was given chance to